ShiffyDishon/DroneDeliverySystem/README.md

 4. The weight of the package.
 5. The urgency of the package.

-Handling drones (sending, loading, releasing from loading, etc.).
+Handling customers, charging stations, packages, drones (sending, loading, releasing from loading, etc.).

 Possibility of automatic simulation.